mavillez/Oblivion/docs/source/modules_examples.rst

   rank = comm.Get_rank()
   print('hello world from process', rank)

-which is used to test the MPI communication between cores through the submission script
+which is used to test the MPI communication between cores through the submission script named ``hello_mpi4py.sh``

 .. code-block:: julia